WilWorld/CS-35101-Computer-Organization-Homework-3/README.md

 5. After the execution of each function, a message prompt must be given to the user to alert the user about the competition of the function.

 FOR PART 1:
-a.
-The list must begin with the ‘ [ ’ character and end with the ‘ ] ’ character.
+1. The list must begin with the ‘ [ ’ character and end with the ‘ ] ’ character.
-b.
-Each number will be separated by a ‘ , ’.
+2. Each number will be separated by a ‘ , ’.
-c.
-Floating point will be represented with the ‘ . ’ character’.
+3. Floating point will be represented with the ‘ . ’ character’.
-d.
-All floating-point numbers will have up to two decimal numbers of precision.
+4. All floating-point numbers will have up to two decimal numbers of precision.
-e.
-Integer elements are permitted (processed as float anyways)
+5. Integer elements are permitted (processed as float anyways)

 FOR PART 3:
 1. Sort the list from lowest to highest, consider using the bubble sort